MoyukhShabon/fm-arti-stats/README.md

 ## Method

-MOBSNVF used to determine the extent of FFPE and OxoG artifacts under the assumption that it has sufficient precision to identify artifacts are a True Positive
+MOBSNVF is used to determine the extent of FFPE and OxoG artifacts under the assumption that it has sufficient precision i.e the artifacts identified are True Positive.

 ## Observations

-Looking at the BAM headers, it is found that the alignment is done against hg19 reference.
-Therefore a UCSC hg19 reference was downloaded from the broad institute.
+The BAM headers states that read are aligned against the hg19 reference.
+Therefore the UCSC hg19 reference was downloaded from the broad institute.

 ```
 gs://gatk-legacy-bundles